 Thursday 17th early coffee and away, filling with water at the waterpoint before Hansacre "tunnel" and completed refilling the bed.
 It was a steady cruise on a very hot day but with a lovely breeze.
 There was a bit of a queue at Fradley locks but we turned right into the Coventry half way down, I ran down to the services to tip the loo.
 We carried on to stop just past Tamhorn House bridge and my notes say "Hot hot hot" 14 miles and 3 locks.

 Friday 18th we were up & away early stopping at Tamworth to shop for the visit of friends on Saturday.
 Shop included coffee.
 It was misty at start but heated up quickly.
 We had an easy run to Fazeley apart from a visit to the weed hatch.
-At Fazeley we stopped at the services and bumped into Beryl who was there on CRT duties.
+At Fazeley we stopped at the services and bumped into friend Beryl, but not on Wasp, she was there on CRT duties.
 She took a photo unbeknown to us until we saw the front cover of the Jan 2015 Soundings, there Lily was with Carol heading for the mooring, a lovely surprise.

 Away around 1 we had an easy run to Polesworth including the Glascote locks where I had to shout at the boat in front of us as he was trying to fill the lock with a bottom paddle open!!
 We arrived at Polesworth at 3 and wandered around a bit before we had a curry out.....not good!
 9 miles 2 locks.

 Saturday 19th and we stayed put.
 Polesworth is an easy place to guide visitors to when they come from Leicester.
-We had a lovely couple join us for a great lunch & chat.
-They love cruising but it is often all the way round the world, we bumped into them in New Zealand in 2010!
+We had a lovely friends from Leicester join us for a great lunch & chat.
+They love cruising but it is often all the way round the world, we even bumped into them in New Zealand in 2010!
 It poured down at times and several ex working boats passed us on their way to...?

 |What is this valve for on the Atherstone flight?|